return42/sphkerneldoc/linux_src_doc/tools/testing/selftests/futex/include/futextest_h.rst

 Description
 -----------

-\ :c:func:`futex`\  is used by all the following futex op wrappers.
+futex() is used by all the following futex op wrappers.
 It can also be used for misuse and abuse testing.
 Generally, the specific op wrappers should be used instead.
 It is a macro instead of an static inline function as some of the types over overloaded (timeout is used for nr_requeue for